 - Registers of Scotland provides data on residential property sales for the Scotland element of the UK House Price Index.
 Separate HPI releases are also published by HM Land Registry and Land & Property Services Northern Ireland, which focus on the figures for England and Wales and for Northern Ireland.
 The Office for National Statistics also publishes a monthly HPI statistical bulletin with commentary on the whole of the UK.

 - Details of all of our property statistics releases and future publication dates are available on our website.
 A comparison guide comparing the different house price index measures that are published in the UK is also available.

-- Information on individual property purchase prices is available for free from our ScotLIS service.
+- Information on individual property purchase prices is available for free via our ScotLIS service.

-- Join our mailing list for our data stats alert service.
+- Sign up for our data stats alert service.

 - All average prices reported from the UK HPI are geometric means, which will typically be closer to the median than the arithmetic mean.↩

-- Comparison between the latest provisional estimate for October 2021 with the original provisional estimate for October 2020 as recorded before final figures available.
-The final revised volume of sales in October 2020 was 12,974 an annual decrease of 21.0 % in October 2021.
-However, the sales volume for October 2021 is still subject to revision.↩
+- Comparison between the latest provisional estimate for October 2022 with the original provisional estimate for October 2021 as recorded before final figures available.
+The final revised volume of sales in October 2021 was 10,429 an annual decrease of 14.2 per cent in October 2022.
+However, the sales volume for October 2022 is still subject to revision.↩

-- Both Orkney Islands and Na h-Eileanan Siar increased by 16.8%.
-Local authority areas where sales volumes within the 12 months to October 2021 represent less than 1.0 % of all Scotland sales volume, are excluded from the figures used for highlighting purposes due to the volatility of the market in these areas..↩
+- Orkney Islands, Shetland Islands and Na h-Eileanan Siar increased by 17.7 per cent, 15.6 per cent and 12.5 per cent respectively.
+Local authority areas where sales volumes within the 12 months to October 2022 represent less than 1.0 per cent of all Scotland sales volume are excluded from the figures used for highlighting purposes due to the volatility of the market in these areas.↩